 Following root canal treatment, it’s perfectly normal to experience some pain, swelling, and general irritation.
 Before sending you home, your dentist gives you a list of recovery instructions and writes you a prescription for antibiotics.
 Take your medications as prescribed and avoid biting down on your affected tooth.
 You should feel back to normal within two to three days.

-If you suspect you need a root canal, make an appointment with the team at Dental Studio at Mark Center.
+If you suspect you need a root canal, make an appointment with the team at Dental Studio at Mark Center in Alexandria.
 Get started by calling the office or clicking the online booking tool today.